 I’ve made our favorite classic more friendly for this autumn chill by adding pumpkin and a dash of spice – as one does to the best cookie in the world this time of year.
 Pumpkin keeps these cookies moist and cake-like, just as these dream cookies should be – it’s a likely combination.

-• standard cookie procedure: flour, sugar, baking powder, baking soda, vanilla, and salt.
+• standard cookie procedure: all-purpose flour, sugar, baking powder, baking soda, vanilla, and salt.

-• two eggs for a fluffier, more cake-like cookie.
+• two large eggs for a fluffier, more cake-like cookie.

 • pumpkin puree (I used canned pumpkin) and pumpkin pie spice.
 With the excess canned pumpkin you might also want to make Pumpkin Spice Rice Calas.

 • vegetable oil is our fat for this cookie – it will help keep the cookies soft and tender for several days after baking.

 For the glaze we’ll combine melted chocolate with butter and powdered sugar with cream and maple.
 Simple – with big cookie impact.

 In a medium bowl whisk together the flour, baking powder, baking soda, pumpkin pie spice, and salt.

 Since we’re mixing this batter by hand it’s extra important to thoroughly combine the dry ingredients so the spice and leavening are evenly dispersed throughout the cookie.

 In another medium bowl whisk together the sugar and eggs.